Geometric Transforms#

 ../../_images/examples_math_geometric_transforms_10_0.png

 As we can see, the images have been rotated around point (0, 0) which is top-left corner.
 To rotate around the center, we can pass additional center argument to rotate.
-We can’t use a shape of images to calculate the center, becuase the images are on GPU.
-We can, however, look up the image shapes before decoding with peek_image_shape operator.
+In order to use the image shapes we must either use the dynamic executor (which allows us to use the shape of a GPU tensor to be used in a CPU operator) or to look up the image shapes before decoding with peek_image_shape operator.

 [8]: